shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

 - Schedule appointments with selected doctors
 - Maintain conversation context across multiple interactions

+## Why This Project

+Manual scheduling in healthcare and service-based industries is time-consuming,error-prone, and difficult to scale.
+This project demonstrates how agent-basedsystems can automate scheduling workflows by combining semantic search, reasoning, and tool execution in a controlled pipeline.

 ## Features

 - **Semantic Search**: Uses vector embeddings to search doctors by specialty or disease